Visas for Nigeria

 To apply for an STR entry permit, expats need to have confirmed a job with an employer beforehand, and that employer must have received Expatriate Quota approval from the Ministry of the Interior.
 This is required by the Nigerian government to prevent the indiscriminate employment of expatriates when there are qualified and suitable Nigerians that can fill the positions.

-Once this part of the process has been completed, expats can use the ePortal system to pay and file their application.
+Once this part of the process has been completed, expats can use the ePortal system to pay for and file their application.
 An interview date at the corresponding embassy will then be set, and expats should bring their valid passport and the necessary documents.

 Combined Expatriate Residence Permit and Aliens Card for Nigeria